Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 But how do you do that?

-I just finished a course of query letters and sent my query out to over 30 agents.
-For the first time ever, I actually got a response off my queries!
+I just sent my query out to over 30 agents and for the first time ever, I actually got a response to my queries!
 Here’s what I learned about writing a query that can help you sell your manuscript, too.

 How to Write a Query for Your Dream Agent: